alexreardon/raf-stub/readme.md

 });
 ```

 The problem we have here is that we do not know exactly how many times `render` will call `requestAnimationFrame`.
 To get around this we just tick the `clock` forward some really large amount.
 This feels like a hack.
-Also, in some cases you might use a number that is big enough sometimes but not others.
+Also, you might use a number that is big enough in some circumstances but not others.
 This can lead to flakey tests.
 This is solved by `stub.flush()`

 ### Case 3: `setTimeout` leakage